Medically reviewed by Drugs.com. Last updated on May 9, 2022.

-Appropriate studies have not been performed on the relationship of age to the effects of lacosamide injection in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of lacosamide injection in children younger than 4 years of age to treat primary generalized tonic-clonic seizures and in children younger than 1 month of age to treat partial-onset seizures.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of lacosamide injection in the elderly.
-However, elderly patients are more likely to have age-related heart, kidney, or liver problems, which may require caution in patients receiving lacosamide injection.
+However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving lacosamide injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Interactions with medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are receiving this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using this medicine with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.